Organizational Development Volunteer

 • Building civic engagement by cultivating a culture in which individuals actively participate in local decision-making, identifying and assessing community needs and priorities.

-• Creating youth development opportunities and structures and community service activities that improve youth leadership skills, promote and encourage community service and volunteerism, and equip youth with knowledge and skills useful for the world of work (resume writing, job research, mentoring, internships, and soft skills).
+• Creating youth development opportunities and structures and community service activities that improve youth leadership skills, promote and encourage community service and volunteerism, and equip youth with knowledge and skills useful for the world of work.

 • Conducting marketing and outreach that promotes the historical, cultural and touristic assets of your community.